spinningideas/client-store/README.md

 			<td>clientStore()</td>
 			<td>storeName, storageEngine</td>
 			<td>Constructor<br />
-				A simple client side data storage library implemented using localStorage or sessionStorage depending on the desired storage engine.<br />
+				A data storage library that works in both browser and Node.js environments.<br />
 				clientStore provides a set of functions to store structured data like a database containing tables and rows of data in a tabular format.<br />
 				It supports query operations and standard CRUD operations.<br />
 				- storeName: The name of the storage database.<br />
-				- storageEngine: The storage engine to use (localStorage or sessionStorage).
-Defaults to localStorage.
+				- storageEngine: The storage engine to use.
+Options include:<br />
+				  • In browsers: localStorage or sessionStorage (defaults to localStorage)<br />
+				  • In Node.js: Any object implementing the ClientStorage interface (getItem, setItem, removeItem, etc.)<br />
+				  • If not provided in Node.js, an in-memory storage implementation is used automatically
 			</td>
 		</tr>
 		<tr>